allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 | <span style="background: #eee; margin: -5px -10px; padding: 5px 10px; display: block;">**State objects with reflection**</span> | ★★★                                 | ★☆☆                                     | ★☆☆                                       | ★★★★★☆☆☆☆ |
 | <span style="background: #eee; margin: -5px -10px; padding: 5px 10px; display: block;">**State readers**</span>                 | ★★★                                 | ★☆☆                                     | ★★★                                       | ★★★★★★★☆☆ |

-As I mentioned at the beginning, the ratings were given assuming the usage of the architecture described in my [post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).
+As I mentioned in the beginning, the ratings were given assuming the usage of the architecture described in my [post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).
 This means that for a different approach, these assessments may look different.
 For example, we can use a denormalized domain model in our application.
 It is a model in which a single entity derived from [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) is represented by multiple aggregates, one per application context.